Trimpsuz/popcat/README.md

 How to use
 =============

-Install puppeteer-extra and puppeteer-extra-plugin-stealth with "npm i puppeteer-extra-plugin-stealth" and "npm i puppeteer-extra".
+Install puppeteer, puppeteer-extra and puppeteer-extra-plugin-stealth with "npm i puppeteer", "npm i puppeteer-extra" and "npm i puppeteer-extra-plugin-stealth".
 Then run "node index" in the directory.